 Modern Languages is an essential part of our children’s learning, to provide them with a valuable educational, social and cultural experience, and to lay the foundation for future language learning.

-We aim to introduce young children to another language in a way that is enjoyable and fun, and to stimulate and encourage children’s curiosity about language.
+We aim to introduce children to another language in a way that is enjoyable and fun, and to stimulate and encourage children’s curiosity about language.
 We teach French from Years 2 to Year 5 and introduce Spanish in Year 6.

-Our learning is hands-on by engaging pupils in conversation, asking and answering questions, expressing opinions and appreciating stories, songs, poems and rhymes in the language.
-We provide a blend of spoken, listening and written skills.
+Our learning is hands-on by engaging pupils in conversation, asking and answering questions, expressing opinions, playing games and appreciating stories, songs, poems and rhymes in the language.
+We provide a blend of spoken, listening, reading and written skills in the foreign language.

 In addition, the MFL schemes of work are devised to allow for cross-curricular skills in communication and literacy, maths, science, geography, art, music and drama.
 We always encourage the children to be reflective and independent learners.